Where They Live

 Shrubland is a key habitat for New England cottontails./B. Byrne, MassWildlife

-New England cottontails – and a whole suite of other wildlife from tiny reptiles and amphibians to large mammals – generally do live in middle-aged or mature woods.
+New England cottontails – and a whole suite of other wildlife from tiny insects to large mammals – do not live in middle-aged or mature woods.
 Why not?
-Because the shade cast on the ground by the tall trees makes it hard for sun-loving plants and shrubs to grow there densely enough to yield the low, thick cover that these animals need -- the kind of cover supplied by shrublands and young forest.
-(In some woods, typically ones with a lot of oak trees, enough light may reach the ground to let blueberry, scrub oak, mountain laurel, and greenbriar grow thick enough to make cottontail habitat.
-Such plant communities need to be rejuvenated every few years by fire.)
+Because the shade cast by the trees makes it hard for low plants and shrubs to grow densely enough to yield the thick cover that these animals need -- the kind of cover supplied by shrubland and young forest.

-Young forest hums with life.
-Its diverse plant growth provides wildlife with a variety of foods as well as protection from weather and predators.
-Young forest is just as necessary for a healthy environment as old-growth forest or wetlands; it just isn’t as well-known or as highly regarded (yet) as those two other habitat types.
-Unfortunately, its acreage is dwindling in many regions, including the Northeast, as tracts of young forest become older woodland.
+The diverse, dense plants in a patch of young forest provide wildlife with a variety of foods as well as protection from predators and the elements.
+Young forest is just as necessary for a healthy environment as old-growth forest or wetlands; it just isn’t as well-known or as highly regarded (yet) as those two other habitat.
+Unfortunately, the amount of young forest is dwindling in many regions, including the Northeast, as areas of young trees and shrubs inexorably turn into older woodland.

 Biologist in New England cottontail habitat.

-It's thick, it's often thorny -- and rabbits absolutely love it./C. Fergus
+It's thick, it's thorny -- and rabbits love it.

 From a human perspective, young forest can seem inhospitable.
 It may be too thick to explore, unless a trail or a logging road leads through it.
 Sometimes it seems like just so much featureless brush.
-Yet young forest can be attractive in its own rough-edged way.
+Yet young forest can be attractive in its own way.
 It allows a sweeping view of the landscape.
-Its dense vegetation can provide privacy, minimize soil erosion, and block wind and noise without shutting out sunlight.
-It can lessen the racket from nearby roads, and even solve a trespass problem.
+Its dense vegetation can provide privacy, minimize soil erosion, and block wind without shutting out sunlight.
+It can muffle the noise from a nearby road, and even solve a trespass problem.

 New England cottontails need large, interlinking tracts of young forest.
 They readily use the following habitats: